 4.3.
 The terms of the non-voting student advisory members are for one year.

 4.4.
-The terms of all members shall begin on July 1.
+The terms of all members other than the independent chair shall begin on July 1.

+4.5.
+The term of the independent chair shall begin on September 15.

 Article V: Vacancies

-A vacancy on the PEP other than by expiration of term shall be filled by appointment by the appropriate appointing authority within ninety (90) days of such vacancy, and the person appointed to fill such vacancy shall serve for the remainder of the unexpired term.
+5.1.
+For appointed members, a vacancy on the PEP other than by expiration of term shall be filled by appointment by the appropriate appointing authority within ninety (90) days of such vacancy, and the person appointed to fill such vacancy shall serve for the remainder of the unexpired term.
 The Chairperson will request that the New York City Department of Education liaison to the PEP contact the appropriate appointing authority to fill the vacancy should the need arise.

+5.2.
+For members elected by Community Education Council presidents, a vacancy on the PEP other than by expiration of term shall be filled pursuant to the process set forth in Chancellor’s Regulation D-200.

-Article VI: Election of Officers
+Article VI: Election of the Vice-Chairperson

-6.1 The PEP is solely responsible for the election of its officers.
-Elections of officers of the PEP must be conducted in a free, fair, and inclusive manner, providing an opportunity for the full participation of all members.

-6.1.1.
-The officers of the PEP shall be Chairperson and Vice-Chairperson.
+6.1.
+The Chairperson of the PEP shall be selected by the mayor of the City of New York as set forth in Education Law 2590-b(1)(a)(3).
+The PEP shall also elect a Vice-Chairperson from among its members.

 6.1.2.
-In accordance with Education Law Section 2590-b(1)(a)(3), the PEP shall elect its Chairperson from among its voting members.

-6.1.3.
-The PEP shall also elect a Vice-Chairperson from among its members.

-6.1.4.
 Elections shall be conducted annually at the July PEP meeting.